ales-tsurko/kotoist/docs/README.md

 of patterns.

 You can download it [here](https://github.com/ales-tsurko/kotoist/releases).
-There's a binaries for macOS.
+There are binaries for macOS.
 Windows is supported, but you need to build it from source at the moment.

 The source code is available at